 There are two reasons to visit Oosterbeek.
 One is that it offers many hiking opportunities.
 Oosterbeek is kind of wedged in between the river Rhine and the forests of the Veluwe region and there are many hiking routes surrounding it.

 The second reason is that Oosterbeek played a major role in the Battle of Arnhem in 1944.
 Allied forces tried to liberate The Netherlands, but didn’t manage to pass the river Rhine.
 The village of Oosterbeek was heavily damaged during this episode, and many soldiers died here.
 If you are interested to learn more about this, visit the Airborne cemetery or the Airborne Museum in Oosterbeek.
-Having said that, this museum is closed at the moment for a renovation.
-It will reopen in March 2020.

 Hiking near Oosterbeek

 The main reason to go to Oosterbeek, in my opinion, is to go hiking.
 This is a good idea year round.
 In autumn it’s an extra good idea as the autumn colors make the forest look like the background of a fairy tale.
 You might just run into Little Red Riding Hood, or the wolf.
 What makes this area extra attractive (especially to Dutch people) is that it has considerable height differences.
 For a Dutch landscape, that is.
 It’s hilly and there are some nice viewpoints.

 Things you can expect to see when hiking around Oosterbeek:

 - Southbound from the Oosterbeek railway station you’ll be hiking mostly downhill until you reach the Rhine river.
 There are some amazing viewpoints from which you see the river Rhine down under the hill.
 On a bright day you can even see Germany from here!